-This walk takes you to Pole Bank, the highest point on the Long Mynd in the Shropshire Hills AONB.
+This circular walk takes you to Pole Bank, the highest point on the Long Mynd in the Shropshire Hills AONB.
 Much of this beautiful area is owned and managed by the National Trust so there are good footpaths to follow to the 516m (1,693 ft) summit.

 The walk starts at the National Trust's Carding Mill Valley visitor centre and car park in Church Stretton.
 You begin by following a pretty stream uphill on a good stony path.
 You continue along Mott's Road passing Calf Ridge and Lightspot Hollow where there is the option to take a short detour to Lightspot Waterfall.
 At the top of the hill you head west along the ancient Portway, passing a Neolithic monument which was converted to a shooting box during the Victorian period.
 You soon come to the summit at Pole Bank where there are magnificent views of the Brecon Beacons, the Cambrian and Berwyn Mountains, Snowdonia and the Malverns.
 After taking in the views you descend passing the spring at Boiling Well and continuing through Townbrook Valley with its pretty brook and Victorian reservoir.
 A short woodland section then takes you to the finish point at the car park.